 There is a growing need for a solution that protects the rectum from the high-dose radiation field.
-With such a device, the chance for rectal toxicity will be dramatically reduced.
-This will pave the way to patient-oriented and more cost-effective radiation therapy techniques such as hypofractionation.
+With such a device, the chance for rectal toxicity will be reduced allowing patient-oriented and more cost-effective radiation therapy techniques such as hypofractionation.

 The BioProtect Balloon Implant™ System is the next generation of rectal spacing, allowing Predictable, Repeatable, Adjustable, and Safe placement.BioProtect Balloon spacer